Chen-Gary/Chen-Gary.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Honghao Chen (陈泓昊) is an undergraduate student at CUHK(SZ), majored in computer engineering.
+Honghao Chen (陈泓昊) is an undergraduate student at CUHK(SZ), majoring in computer engineering.
 He is currently working in [Human-Crypto Society Laboratory](https://hcslab.cuhk.edu.cn/) (originally *Human-Cloud Systems Laboratory*) as a research assistant.

 He used to intern at a game company, [HyperGryph (鹰角网络)](https://www.hypergryph.com/) and worked as a game developer for their popular mobile game project, [*Arknights (明日方舟)*](https://www.arknights.global/).